Build Your Own Kayak Dolly: Easy DIY Transport Guide ReelYaks

 Step 4: Add the PVC End Caps

 The next step is to add the PVC end caps to the frame.
 These end caps will act as wheels and provide support for the dolly.
-Attach the end caps to the four corners of the frame using PVS glue or screws.
+This is particularly important if you're transporting a heavier fin drive kayak or propeller drive kayak with pedal systems.
+Attach the end caps to the four corners of the frame using PVC glue or screws.
 You can also use bolts, nuts, and washers to secure the end caps firmly.

 Step 5: Add the Handle